William N. Fenton: Honours

 Fenton served as President of a number of academic societies: the American Folklore Society (1959-1960), the American Ethnological Society (1959), and the American Society for Ethnohistory (1961).

 He was also a member of a number of committees, including the Phillips Fund Committee of the American Philosophical Society (1975-1991) and of the American Committee of the Permanent Council of the International Congress of Anthropological and Ethnological Sciences (1952-1972).

 Publications

-Fenton wrote extensively on Iroquois ethnology, historiography, the history of anthropology, and museum anthropology for several decades.
+Fenton wrote extensively on Haudenosaunee ethnology, historiography, the history of anthropology, and museum anthropology for several decades.
 Some of his works include: